 The last year, as a total understatement, has been absolutely awful.
 Nothing but doom and gloom on the news, on our phones, there’s been no getting away from it.
 So give people something to celebrate about!
 Stick a middle finger up to COVID and show it that love always wins – and celebrate later down the line with everyone once we can all have a good proper knees-up.

 You’re getting MARRIED!

 If you boil it down to what it’s really all about – you’re getting married to your love, your person.
 That’s all that really matters, everything else is a bonus.
 That’s what makes elopements and microweddings so bloody special.
 They remind us what it’s all really about, with some serious styled added on for good measure.

 And there you have it.
 My five reasons to throw caution to the wind and just tie the knot.
 Plus if you’re thinking about having a big party once we’re allowed, then that’s two weddings, and who doesn’t want a bonus wedding?

 Weddings to me, have always been about two people being in love and committing to each other.
-And that’s more important now, than it ever has been.
-A micro wedding doesn’t make your big day any less special.
+And that’s more important now, Hannah & Sam’s London Microwedding for example.
 It adds more intimate moments, heightens emotions, and means you don’t have to invite that cousin you haven’t actually spoken to in 10 years out of politeness.

 My Only Ones Who Know package is perfect for those “let’s just do it anyway” weddings.
 The ones where you don’t want to postpone your wedding til God knows when, and you just want to be married to each other.